Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Problem Formulation

 which can be leveraged to show the interesting property that

 meaning that the non-zero elements of $\bm{\sigma}$ correspond to time windows in which the input is saturated.

-From the optimal impulse times, the optimal input can be recovered from the problem: \begin{problem}[Constrained Input Reconstruction Problem] Solve the discretized primal Problem~\ref{prob:ConstrainedProblem} from the optimal impulse times recovered from Problem~\ref{prob:ConstrainedDual} with $\mathcal{P}_d=$ {
+From the optimal impulse times, the optimal input can be recovered from the tractable finite LP/SOCP: \begin{problem}[Constrained Input Reconstruction Problem] Solve the discretized primal Problem~\ref{prob:ConstrainedProblem} from the optimal impulse times recovered from Problem~\ref{prob:ConstrainedDual} with $\mathcal{P}_d= \mathcal{P}( \{\{ t \}_k^* \}_{k=1}^N)$. \end{problem}